NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/week0-setup/01-01-2016-week0-setup-QGIS-rhdf5.md

 Download the QGIS installer on the
 <a href="http://www.qgis.org/en/site/forusers/download.html" target="_blank">
-QGIS download page here </a>.
+QGIS download page here</a>.
 Follow the installation directions below for your operating system.

 ### Windows

 1. Select the appropriate **QGIS Standalone Installer Version** for your computer.
 2. The download will automatically start.
+3. Open the .exe file and follow prompts to install (installation may take a while).
-3. Open QGIS to ensure that it is properly downloaded and installed.
+4. Open QGIS to ensure that it is properly downloaded and installed.

-### Mac OSX
+### Mac OS X

 1. Select <a href="http://www.kyngchaos.com/software/qgis/" target="_blank">
 KyngChaos QGIS download page</a>.
 This will take you to a new page.
 2. Select the current version of QGIS.
-The download file (dmg format) should start automatically.
+The file download (.dmg format) should start automatically.
-3. Once downloaded, run the dmg file.
-When you run the DMG, it will create a directory of installer packages that you need to run in a particular order.
-IMPORTANT:
+3. Once downloaded, run the .dmg file.
+When you run the .dmg, it will create a directory of installer packages that you need to run in a particular order.
-**read the READ ME BEFORE INSTALLING.rtf file**!
+IMPORTANT: **read the READ ME BEFORE INSTALLING.rtf file**!

 Install the packages in the directory in the order indicated.